 Geoffrey Berliner is the executive director of the Penumbra Foundation and the Center for Alternative Photography in New York City.
-He has an astounding collection of over 2000 vintage Petzval Lenses and it was an honor for us to ask him about the Petzval and why the lens means so much to him.
-Head past the jump for our interview with this true Petzval Pioneer!
+He has an astounding collection of over 2000 vintage Petzval Lenses.
+It was an honor to interview him about the Petzval and why he values it so much.
+Read on for our interview with this true Petzval Pioneer!

 How did you first discover Petzval photography?